KevinAst/MyWeb/FireWithin/start.md

 ## Bible Translation

-The YouVersion Bible App supports supports many different Bible Translations.
+The YouVersion Bible App supports many different Bible Translations.

 FireWithin allows you to specify which translation you wish to use through a central setting.
 This automatically impacts ALL 3,000+